 What are they so terrified of, you ask??

-Well, it’s quite tough to make out, but if you look at the zoomed detail above, you’ll see more clearly the sinister shapes hiding in the foreground…
+Well, it’s quite tough to make out, but if you look at the zoomed detail below, you’ll see more clearly the sinister shapes hiding in the foreground…

 Hideous, monstrous… Cats.